Would renting an off-road trailer or caravan change your overlanding game?

 Sleeping dry and comfortably is a major benefit of towing an off-road trailer.
 But you’d be wise to remember that a trailer isn’t a house on wheels, it’s too compact for that.
 You will still be spending most of your time outside.
 Where it does shine is as a base camp.
 If you have a rooftop tent on your vehicle, you have to close things up every time you want to go for a game drive.
 A trailer you simply leave in camp.

 If you’ve thought of getting an off-road trailer, but the price has been a stumbling block, consider renting one.
-That’s the premise of Kampi.co.za, the website that lets you rent from private owners.
+There are businesses that rent out equipped off-road trailers, such as Go Camp and Conqueror (who build trailers themselves).
+A different option is Kampi.co.za, the website that lets you rent from private owners around the country.

 “I realised there were thousands of caravans and trailers parked in driveways 45 weeks a year.
 And thousands of families who wanted to camp but could not justify buying one,” says JP Voogt, who co-founded Kampi.co.za in 2021.
-With his background in data, he built a platform that matches trailer owners to overlanders looking to rent.
-Over 4,600 trips have used Kampi’s rented campers and trailers thus far.
+For this article, he provided some useful guidelines to help first-time trailer users.

 Finding the right trailer for you